 “Travel with Pride” has – since we began as a magazine – been our war cry; not just for our rainbow community of LGBTQIA+ travellers, but also for other OutThere adventurers.
-And last year in June, as part of their 35-plus years of commitment to helping luxury travellers create elevated and exceptional out-of-the-ordinary travel, we worked with Scott Dunn to launch an LGBTQ+ travel section of their website, as well as diversifying their thinking and offering to be much more inclusive of those who are not part of the mainstream.
+As part of their 35-plus years of commitment to helping luxury travellers create elevated and exceptional out-of-the-ordinary travel, Scott Dunn has – with our support and guidance – launched an LGBTQ+ travel section of their website, as well as diversifying their thinking and offering to be much more inclusive of travellers from all backgrounds.

 So for this Pride Month, we’ve delved into the holidays, vacations and journeys that Scott Dunn offer, to highlight some gorgeous gems for LGBTQIA+ travellers to visit not just in June, but all year round.